Clay-Ferguson/quantizr/docs/docker-install.md

 Note: do logout/login in linux after running these two lines above.

+# Docker Tips

+## NOTE

+After the cleanup below we *might* (i'm not sure) need to run this again:

+    sudo docker run -d -p 5000:5000 --restart=always --name registry registry:2

+## To cleanup:

+(doesn't seem to remove EVERYTHING)

+    docker system prune

+## To remove all containers,

+    # switch to root.
+    su -

+    docker rm -vf $(docker ps -a -q)

+-v: Remove all associated volumes

+-f: Forces the removal.
+Like, if any containers is running, you need -f to remove them.

+## To remove all images,

+    # switch to root.
+    su -

+    docker rmi -f $(docker images -a -q)

+-a: for all containers, even not running, (or images)

+-q: to remove all the details other than the ID of containers (or images)

 # ========================================================
 # All of the below was early to mid 2019 for Ubuntu 18.04
 # all the below is obsolet as of Ubuntu 20.04